-This article explains the Flow model by Mihaly Csikszentmihalyi in a practical way.
+This article explains the Flow model theory by Mihaly Csikszentmihalyi in a practical way.
 After reading you will understand the basics of this powerful positive psychology tool.

 What is Flow?